Find Affordable College Courses

 $42,898 Average Tuition & Fees

-Our analysis found University of New Haven to be the best value school for chemistry students who want to pursue a degree in the New England Region .
-University of New Haven is a medium-sized private not-for-profit school located in the suburb of West Haven.
+Our 2023 rankings named University of New Haven the best value school in the New England Region for chemistry students.
+University of New Haven is a moderately-sized private not-for-profit school located in the suburb of West Haven.

 The average tuition and fees for an out-of-state undergraduate student at University of New Haven are $42,898 a year.
 While working on their degree, chemistry majors at University of New Haven accumulate an average of around $27,000 in student debt.